babel/website/website/versioned_docs/version-7.9.0/preset-flow.md

 original_id: babel-preset-flow
 ---

-This preset includes the following plugins:
+This preset is recommended if you use [Flow](https://flow.org/en/docs/getting-started/), a static type checker for JavaScript code.
+It includes the following plugins:

 - [@babel/plugin-transform-flow-strip-types](plugin-transform-flow-strip-types.md)